FAIRmat-NFDI/AreaC-DOC-H5MD-for-NOMAD/docs/file_structure/particles.md

     type.

 `species`
-:   An element that describes the species for each particle, i.e., its
-    atomic or chemical identity, as a scalar of `Enumeration` or `Integer` data type.
+:   **(currently unused in H5MD-NOMAD)** An element that describes the species for each particle, i.e., its atomic or chemical identity, as a scalar of `Enumeration` or `Integer` data type.
 Particles of the same species are assumed to be identical with respect to their properties and unbonded interactions.

 `id`
-:   An element that holds a scalar identifier for each particle of `Integer`
-    type, which is unique within the given particle subgroup.
+:   **(currently unused in H5MD-NOMAD)** An element that holds a scalar identifier for each particle of `Integer` type, which is unique within the given particle subgroup.
 The `id` serves to identify particles over the course of the simulation in the case when the order of the particles changes, or when new particles are inserted and removed.
 If `id` is absent, the identity of the particles is given by their index in the `value` datasets of the elements within the same subgroup.

 <!-- A *fill value* (see
 [§ 6.6](http://www.hdfgroup.org/HDF5/doc/UG/11_Datatypes.html#Fvalues) in